douglasgreen/outlines/computing/operating_systems/linux.md

 ### User and Group Management in Linux

-Linux is a multi-user operating system, which means it\'s designed to support multiple users at the same time.
+Linux is a multi-user operating system, which means it's designed to support multiple users at the same time.
 Managing users and groups is an essential part of Linux administration, ensuring that system resources are used efficiently and securely.
-Let\'s explore the creation and management of users and groups, as well as the concept of user privileges and the use of `sudo`.
+Let's explore the creation and management of users and groups, as well as the concept of user privileges and the use of `sudo`.

 #### Creating and Managing Users and Groups

 1.  **Users**: Each individual who accesses a Linux system has a user account.
 User accounts allow the system to enforce security, allocate resources, and store user preferences.

     -   **Creating a New User**: This is typically done with the `useradd` or `adduser` command.
 For example, `sudo adduser username` creates a new user named `username`.
     -   **User Home Directory**: When you create a new user, a home directory is created for them in `/home`.
-This directory is where the user\'s personal files and settings are stored.
+This directory is where the user's personal files and settings are stored.
-    -   **User Configuration Files**: These files in the user\'s home directory (often hidden files starting with a dot, like `.bashrc`) are used to configure the user\'s environment.
+    -   **User Configuration Files**: These files in the user's home directory (often hidden files starting with a dot, like `.bashrc`) are used to configure the user's environment.

 2.  **Groups**: A group is a collection of users.
 Groups help simplify permission management by allowing certain permissions to be assigned to a group rather than individual users.